guyinatuxedo/nightmare/modules/07-bof_static/bkp16_simplecalc/readme.md

 0x6c1090 <locale_alias_path.10061>: 0x000000000049462a  0x00000000006c32a0
 ```

 We see that the memory region that begins at `0x6c0000` and ends at `0x6c3000` looks like a good candidate.
 The permissions allow us to read and write to it.
 In addition to that it is mapped from the binary, and since there is no PIE the addresses will be the same every time (no infoleak needed).
-Looking a bit through the memory, `0x6c1000` looks like it's empty so we should be able to write to it without messing ip anything (although we could be wrong with that).
+Looking a bit through the memory, `0x6c1000` looks like it's empty so we should be able to write to it without messing up anything (although we could be wrong with that).

 The second thing we need to worry about deals with what we are overflowing on the stack.